rdimascio/get-attributes/README.md

 ### 2. Usage

-If you installed the script using npm, then import the package and you're good to go.
+If you installed the script using npm, then import the package and call the methods.

 **Note:** In Node environments, the `parse()` method will only accept a `string`.